mohibfd/Sensitivity-Classification-Dissertation/timelog.md

 -  _2 hours_ implementing distilBert
 -  _2.5 hours_ attempting to connect new model with lime
 -  _2.5 hours_ attempting to use bert with long documents

+## Week 6 (14.5 hours)

+### 16 nov 2021

+-  _1 hour_ reading about BERT and ToBERT
+-  _3.5 hours_ attempting to split body text into parts to make BERT work with long documents

+### 17 nov 2021

+-  _1 hour_ attempting to use longformer instead of bert
+-  _1 hour_ attempting to fix colab breaking because of ram

+### 18 nov 2021

+-  _3 hours_ attempting to use longformer instead of bert
+-  _1 hour_ attempting to use big bird

+### 19 nov 2021

+-  _1.5 hours_ trying to get probability from longformer
+-  _1 hour_ supervisor meeting
+-  _2 hours_ attempting to use bert on different data